yukitsuji/Traffic_Signs_Recognition_cnn/README.md

 Visualize the German Traffic Signs Dataset using the pickled file(s).
 This is open ended, suggestions include: plotting traffic sign images, plotting the count of each sign, etc.

-The [Matplotlib](http://matplotlib.org/) [examples](http://matplotlib.org/examples/index.html) and [gallery](http://matplotlib.org/gallery.html) pages are a great resource for doing visualizations in Python.

-**NOTE:** It's recommended you start with something simple first.
-If you wish to do more, come back to it after you've completed the rest of the sections.

 ```python
 ### Data exploration visualization goes here.